MMediaFetcher

 Pinterest compresses pins for in-feed display, but the underlying file it stores on its CDN is usually the full-resolution original the uploader provided.
 MediaFetcher fetches that underlying file, not the compressed in-app preview.

-No ads.
-No account.
-No installer.
-No cookie banner.
-The page weighs under 80 KB of JavaScript because there is nothing on it trying to sell you a subscription or feed your browsing into an ad network.
 If you are used to fighting interstitials on every other downloader site, the quiet here takes a minute to get used to.

 Who actually uses a Pinterest downloader